What's Rural Youth About Anyhow?

 - 5% rebate on the cost of your private Hospital Insurance – payable on presentation of your statement from the fund

-- Opportunity to "work your way up the ladder" into management positions on Rural Youth Council, Property Management Committee and the Agfest Committee
+- Opportunity to "work your way up the ladder" into management positions on the Property Management Committee and the Agfest Committee

 The organisation provides its members with opportunities to travel interstate and overseas, enter State and National competitions, including the Young Farmer of the Year, learn new skills and explore individual talents.